curl/curl/tests/FILEFORMAT.md

 # Preprocessing

 When a test is to be executed, the source file is first preprocessed and variables are substituted by their respective contents and the output version of the test file is stored as `%LOGDIR/testNUM`.
-That version is what will be read and used by the test servers.
+That version is what is read and used by the test servers.

 ## Base64 Encoding